SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/events.md

 	}
 }</code></pre>

 Any event can be extended in the same way as described for managed objects above.
-In this example, we not only signalled that an object moved, we also included the new position of the object in the form of a "c8y_Position" fragment.
+In this example, we not only signal that an object moved, we also include the new position of the object in the form of a "c8y_Position" fragment.

 An audit log extends an event through